liamkendall/pollimetry/README.md

 Estimating body size
 ====================

 The `bodysize` function uses Bayesian generalised linear mixed models to provide posterior estimates (along with S.E. and 95% confidence intervals) of pollinator body size (i.e. dry weight (mg)) using intertegular distance (ITD) values while taking into account specimen sex, taxonomy or phylogeny and biogeographical region of origin.
-Estimates (and error/variance) are returned bound to original dataframe.
+Estimates (and variance components) are returned as four additional columns bound to original dataframe.

 Pre-existing equations for Diptera, Hymenoptera and Lepidopteran taxa using body length (`lengthsize`), body length * width (`lengthwidthsize`) and head width (`headwidthsize`) are also provided.